Common Mistakes on Your Credit Report

 - Identify inaccurate items on a credit report

 - Determine whether you qualify for better rates on debt and have the chance to refinance existing loans

 When someone finds errors in their report, they should act immediately.
+The dispute process is fairly simple.
 You can use a 609 dispute letter to correct credit report errors.